oeg-upm/lubm4obda/README.md

 ## Queries

 The queries are available in the **[queries](https://github.com/oeg-upm/lubm4obda/tree/main/queries)** directory of this GitHub repository.
 Keep in mind that **original** mappings should be used for **queries 1-14**.
-There are three different versions of **queries 15-18**, one for each statement-level metadata approach (standard reification, singleton property or RDF-star), with each approach having its corresponding mapping.
+There are three different versions of **queries 15-18**, one for each meta knowledge approach (standard reification, singleton property or RDF-star), with each approach having its corresponding mapping.